Laura Ingraham Reportedly Going Prime Time On The Fox News Channel

 “Putting Ingraham at 10 p.m. is an important bet by Fox News, and it comes with some risk.
 The network rarely shuffles its lineup like this.
 But Ingraham is well known and well liked among Fox viewers.
 On her radio show and her Fox appearances, she channels the feelings of President Trump’s base and challenges Republican establishment figures.
 At times she is critical of Trump, too — but in a way that positions her as a champion for the voters who elected him….Fox is accustomed to winning every hour of every day, thanks to its incredibly loyal right-leaning audience, so the shifting of Hannity may be an attempt to fortify the 9 p.m. time slot.”

-Speculation previously emerged that Ingraham would get the nod to go head-to-head against Maddow, so it remains to be seen what the new Fox News Channel schedule will look like in its final form, assuming the CNN report proves accurate.
+Speculation previously emerged that Ingraham would get the nod to directly compete with Maddow, so it remains to be seen what the new Fox News Channel prime-time schedule will look like in its final form, assuming the CNN report proves accurate.

 A longtime Fox News contributor and substitute host on the network, Laura Ingraham, 54, also anchored her own program on MSNBC in the 1990s.
 Along with her syndicated radio show, she is an author and the editor in chief of the LifeZette website, and a political commentator on ABC’s This Week.

-A vocal foe of the Never Trump Republicans, Laura Ingraham is a graduate of Dartmouth College and the University of Virginia law school and worked in the Reagan administration as a speechwriter and for Justice Clarence Thomas at the U.S. Supreme Court.
+A vocal foe of the Never Trump Republicans and liberal Democrats, Laura Ingraham is a graduate of Dartmouth College and the University of Virginia law school and worked in the Reagan administration as a speechwriter and for Justice Clarence Thomas at the U.S. Supreme Court.
 There is no launch date for the Ingraham show, according to CNN’s unnamed sources, which will air from FNC’s Washington, D.C. bureau.

 [Featured Image by J. Scott Applewhite/AP Images]